Holusion/eThesaurus/en/doc/edit.md

 ---
-title: Manuel d'édition
+title: Editing Manual
-description: apprenez à éditer une scène 3D en utilisant Voyager Story
+description: Learn how to edit a 3D scene using Voyager Story.
 ---

 # Voyager Story

-## Editeur de scènes pour Voyager
+## Scene Editor for Voyager

 <style>
   li{